dart-lang/language/working/0508 - strict-inference/strict-inference.md

-In strict inference mode, the inference failure on `(s, x) => s + x` will be reported, enouraging the developer to add a type to `s`, `a`, or `fold`, revealing their misunderstaing of the types.
+In strict inference mode, the inference failure on `(s, x) => s + x` will be reported, enouraging the developer to add a type to `s`, `a`, or `fold`, revealing their misunderstanding of the types.

 [`Iterable.fold`]: https://api.dartlang.org/stable/dart-core/Iterable/fold.html